-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for fall 2006 admissions: C2 Number of qualified applicants offered a placed on waiting list 624 C2 Number accepting a place on the waiting list 421 C2 Number of wait-listed students admitted 372 C2 Is your waiting list ranked?
-No. CO If you do you release that information to students?

-- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for fall 2008 admissions: Number of qualified applicants offered a placed on waiting list 1423 Number accepting a place on the waiting list 813 Number of wait-listed students admitted 558 Is your waiting list ranked?
+If yes, do you release that information to students?
+Do you release that information to school counselors Admission Requirements High school completion requirement High school diploma is required and GED is

-Admission Requirements

-C3 High school completion requirement

-C3 High school diploma is required and GED is CJ X accepted C3 High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required
+High school diploma is required and GED is accepted х High school diploma is required and GED is not accepted C3 High school diploma or equivalent is not required accepted